Fritz Lüddecke: With the Stabsstaffel

 In early October 1942, II.
 Gruppe of JG 51 was withdrawn from the Eastern Front and sent to Jesau, near present-day Bagrationovsk, to Heiligenbeil, present-day Mamonovo, to be reequipped with the Focke-Wulf Fw 190 A. While undergoing training on this aircraft, the Gruppe received orders on 4 November to transfer to the Mediterranean theatre flying the Bf 109 again.
 6. Staffel was exempt from this order, was detached from II.
 Gruppe, and continued its training on the Fw 190.
 In late November, 6.
 Staffel was renamed to Stabsstaffel (headquarters squadron) of JG 51 and placed under the command of Diethelm von Eichel-Streiber on 30 November.
+Alternatively, the Stabsstaffel was also referred to as Geschwaderstabsstaffel z.b.V., roughly translating to fighter wing squadron for special deployment.
+The abbreviation z. b.
+V. is German and stands for zur besonderen Verwendung (for special deployment).

 The Stabsstaffel transferred to the Eastern Front again on 5 February 1943 where it was based at an airfield at Smolensk.
 There, the fought in support of the 9th Army during the Battles of Rzhev.
 On 9 March, the Stabsstaffel was scrambled multiple times in defense of the airfield.
 At noon, a Petlyakov Pe-2 bomber was shot down southwest of Dugino, located approximately 50 km north of Vyazma, which was credited to Lüddecke.
 The Stabsstaffel was tasked with providing fighter protection of the Smolensk airfield on 15 March.
 In the morning, the Stabsstaffel was scrambled to intercept a flight of Ilyushin Il-2 ground-attack aircraft north of Smolensk and claimed four aerial victories including an Il-2 aircraft by Lüddecke.

 On the first day of the Battle of Kursk, 5 July 1943, the Stabsstaffel relocated from Smolensk to Oryol where it fought over the northern face of the salient.
 On 13 July, the Stabsstaffel was deployed over the combat area near Novosil where they engaged in combat with Soviet fighters.
 During this engagement, the Staffel claimed five aerial victories, including a Lavochkin La-5 fighter by Lüddecke, for the loss of one of their own.
+By end August, Lüddecke had increased his number of aerial victories to 13 and had been awarded both classes of the Iron Cross (Eisernes Kreuz).